 While I’ve never done it myself, I know a bunch of bloggers who are making money by providing “premium” content in exchange for a monthly fee.
-If you own a WordPress blog, the Membership plugin can turn your site into a partly-premium content platform.
+If you own a WP site, or plan to start a WordPress blog, the Membership plugin can turn your site into a partly-premium content platform.

 The basic version of Membership is free, and there’s also a premium version available if you need extra features.
 If you’re interested in the premium version, make sure to visit my Deals page to grab a 50% discount on WPmu Dev plugins, including Membership.

 A few years ago, 125*125 pixels ads were very popular among bloggers and advertisers.
 In 2016, this ad format is probably living its last months, but you can still make some money with those ads.

 You can join an ad network such as BuySellAds.com, or manage your own ads yourself.
 If this is what you decide, then the WP125 plugin is definitely the best way to display 125*125px ads on your WordPress blog.